Founder & Artistic Director

-Other artists with whom he worked include Donato Sartori, Gennadi Bogdanov, Pierre Byland, Alain Gautré, Eric de Bont, Kevin Crawford and Kaya Anderson (Roy Hart – Voice technique), Mario Gonzáles (Theatre de Soleil) José Luís Gómez (Teatro de La Abadía, Madrid) and Tapa Sudana (Tribuana master and a former actor of Peter Brook’s company).
+Other artists with whom he worked include Donato Sartori, Yoshi Oida, Gennadi Bogdanov, Pierre Byland, Alain Gautré, Eric de Bont, Kevin Crawford and Kaya Anderson (Roy Hart – Voice technique), Mario Gonzáles (Theatre de Soleil) José Luís Gómez (Teatro de La Abadía, Madrid) and Tapa Sudana (Tribuana master and a former actor of Peter Brook’s company).

 He has been a collaborator of Donato Sartori as a movement teacher and an actor for 12 years.
 There he began his exploration of the architecture of gestures and the anthropology of the mask.

 As a writer, he has collaborated with Routledge Publishers with several texts about Contemporary Mask Performance, Commedia dell'Arte of today, Devised Theatre and other aspects related with the Pedagogy of Jacques Lecoq.

 Carlos teaches and performs in English, French, Italian and Spanish. [more]